By law, you must have healthcare insurance. The type of healthcare insurance you need depends on your personal situation.

 International students who study or work in Holland are legally required to have health insurance.
 There are different rules that apply to different situations.

 You are legally not allowed to take out a Dutch public health insurance if you are in Holland for study purposes only.
 Make sure you have a health insurance from your home country with enough coverage or take out a private health insurance or health insurance from your home country.

 If you are from the EU/EEA you may be eligible to receive a European Health Insurance Card (EHIC) which covers your necessary medical costs during your stay.
 Please make sure you check this with your health insurer in your home country as this might differ per EU-member state.
-See the list of countries with special regulations on the website of Zilveren Kruis.
+See the Zorgwijzer website for further information on EHIC.